-- 1 Click the Step Program tab.
-The Step Program panel appears. - X

-2 Select the step to delete by clicking on the Step Number cell.
-Click the Delete button.
+- 1. Click the Step Program tab.
+The Step Program panel appears. - 2.
+Select the step to delete by clicking on the Step Number cell.
+Click the Delete button You are asked to confirm this action as no undo is available.